 Unlike most cartoons today, this show has more in it in a few episodes than most shows do within many.
 Everything in this show happens for a reason and instead of every episode ending with everything perfect and resolved and happy, most end with so much more.
-I cannot to this day get over the power in the ending of episode six in season one, "Rick Potion #9".
+I cannot to this day get over the power in the ending of episode six in season one, "Rick Potion #9."
 In the ending scene, there is the emotional song, (which also not to forget to mention, this show has amazing music that matches the lessons/feelings/situations perfectly), "Look On Down From The Bridge" by Mazzy Star playing.

 The shock is too much, and he realizes in this episode (as he explains to Summer in a later episode) that: "Don't run.
 Nobody exists on purpose, nobody belongs anywhere, everybody's gonna die."

-As he tries to appear as a drunk, unfeeling person who can leave and not regret, he actually does feel that all, because no matter how often he praises himself and declares that he is "God", he is only human like everyone else.
+As he tries to appear as a drunk, numb person who can leave and not regret, he actually does feel that all, because no matter how often he praises himself and declares that he is "God," he is only human like everyone else.
 He feels, and he does hurt.
 He drinks because of the pain.

-I truly believe that this show does an excellent job to present true character development, and even though it isn't real, it is relatable.
+I sincerely feel that this show does an excellent job presenting true character development, and even though it isn't real, it is relatable.
 The challenges and obstacles the characters in this show face, may not all be something we are bound to face in our own lives, but the emotions that are clearly expressed are things that we are likely to endure.
 Everyone has felt pain, everyone has felt joy.
 Even though we don't face them the same way, we do feel it.